cal-itp/benefits/docs/guides/postgresql.md

 When Benefits was hosted as an Application service, we downloaded a copy of the `django.db` SQLite file to backup the database prior to deploying new migrations.
 Now we generate a .json export from PostgreSQL.

-The command (and all other commands in this guide) are run from the `-web` suffixed Container app console.
+The command (and all other commands in this guide) are run from the `-web` suffixed Container App console.
 It is accessible via Azure > Container App > Monitoring > Console > /bin/bash.

 ```bash
 # writes the file to /calitp/app